OFFLINE MEDICINE DATABASE

 The documentation is stored only in Polish.
 That is a deliberate decision: shipping four language versions on the phone would quadruple the database size and introduce the risk of machine translation errors.

-Instead, every SPC section has a “Translate” button.
+Instead, every SmPC section has a “Translate” button.
 Translation happens locally, on your device, via the Apple Translation Framework (iOS 18 or newer).
-Supported languages are Polish, English, Ukrainian, and Russian — the same four as the rest of the app.
+Supported languages are Polish, English, Ukrainian, and Russian — the same four as in the rest of the app.

 What it gives you in practice: